Hari-core/SortingVisualizer/README.md

 - **Java**: Used for implementing the sorting logic and main application structure.
 Java's object-oriented nature allowed for efficient code reuse and modularity.
 - **Swing**: A part of Java's standard library, Swing provides a flexible and easy-to-use framework for building GUI applications.
 It was chosen because of its native support for event-driven programming and simple integration with Java logic.
 - **Multithreading**: Sorting algorithms were run on separate threads to prevent the UI from freezing and to ensure smooth real-time visualizations.
+- **Dragon Ball Z Theme**: Integrated themed background and music to make the sorting experience more enjoyable for anime fans.

 ### Why These Tools Were Chosen